SteveKChiu/lua-intf/README.md

 `lua-intf` store C++ object via Lua `userdata`, and it stores the object in the following ways:

 + By value, the C++ object is stored inside `userdata`.
 So when Lua need to gc the `userdata`, the memory is automatically released. `lua-intf` will make sure the C++ destructor is called when that happened.
-C++ constructor or function returns value will create this kind of Lua object.
+C++ constructor or function returns object struct will create this kind of Lua object.

 + By pointer, only the pointer is stored inside `userdata`.
 So when Lua need to gc the `userdata`, the object is still alive.
-The object is owned by C++ code, it is important the registered function do not return pointer to newly allocated object that need to be deleted explicitly, otherwise there will be memory leak.
-C++ function returns pointer or reference will create this kind of Lua object.
+The object is owned by C++ code, it is important the registered function does not return pointer to newly allocated object that need to be deleted explicitly, otherwise there will be memory leak.
+C++ function returns pointer or reference to object will create this kind of Lua object.

 + By shared pointer, the shared pointer is stored inside `userdata`.
 So when Lua need to gc the `userdata`, the shared pointer is destructed, that usually means Lua is done with the object.
 If the object is still referenced by other shared pointer, it will keep alive, otherwise it will be deleted as expected.
 C++ function returns shared pointer will create this kind of Lua object.
 A special version of `addConstructor` will also create shared pointer automatically.

 Using shared pointer
 --------------------

 If both C++ and Lua code need to access the same object, it is usually better to use shared pointer in both side, thus avoiding memory leak.

-You can use any kind of shared pointer class, as long as it overrides `operator ->`, `operator *`, `operator bool` and have default and copy constructor.
-Before you can use it, you need to register it with `lua-intf`:
+You can use any kind of shared pointer class, as long as it provides:

++ `operator ->`
++ `operator *`
++ `operator bool`
++ default constructor
++ copy constructor

+Before you can use it, you need to register it with `lua-intf`, take `std::shared_ptr` for example:

 	namespace LuaIntf
 	{